Pages

 ***Plot***

 The movie is set in the late 1970's in a small village called Mandwa in Maharashtra.
-Vijay Deenanath Chauhan is a young boy living a simple and happy life with his school teacher father and mother who is heavily pregnant.
+Vijay Deenanath Chauhan is a young boy living a simple and happy life with his schoolteacher father and heavily pregnant mother.

 Master Deenanath (as he is fondly called by the village folk) is a popular and influential figure in the village.
 He is honest, tolerant and peace-loving.
 His son on the other hand, is slightly rebellious and asserts himself.
 He doesn't believe in letting people get away if he feels they are wrong, even if it means resorting to violence.
 Despite this, Vijay loves and respects his father and they share a special bond.